Icinga/icinga2/doc/14-features.md

 }
 ```

-#### Elasticsearch in Cluster HA Zones <a id="elasticsearch-writer-cluster-ha"></a>
+#### Elasticsearch Datastream Writer in Cluster HA Zones <a id="elasticsearch-datastream-writer-cluster-ha"></a>

-The Elasticsearch feature supports [high availability](06-distributed-monitoring.md#distributed-monitoring-high-availability-features)
+The Elasticsearch Datastream Writer feature supports [high availability](06-distributed-monitoring.md#distributed-monitoring-high-availability-features)
-in cluster zones since 2.11.
+in cluster zones.

 By default, all endpoints in a zone will activate the feature and start
 writing events to the Elasticsearch HTTP API.
 In HA enabled scenarios,